 Benzodiazepines or benzos are central nervous system depressants that increase levels of GABA (gamma-aminobutyric acid) in the brain to reduce nerve activity and produce relaxation.
 GABA works by blocking brain signals (neurotransmissions), reducing nerve activity, and making drugs like Ativan effective medications for seizures and anxiety disorders.
-But while it may help treat some conditions, what does Ativan do to your heart?
+But while it may help treat some conditions, is Ativan safe for heart patients?
 This is a concerning topic for those taking this drug regularly for their conditions.
+Read on to learn more from our Delaware rehabs.

 Despite being a prescription drug, Ativan poses the threat of tolerance and addiction because of its impact on the brain, which is why it’s only recommended for short-term use.
 However, anxiety disorders, insomnia, and seizures aren’t usually short-term problems.
 As a result, when this drug is no longer an option for people who once took it for their conditions, they may try to self-medicate by obtaining it illegally or doctor shopping (going to several doctors for a prescription).